OldStarchy/dr-roboto/readme.md

 A self replicating turtle for ComputerCraft

+## Docs

+The docs are a work in progress, but go ahead and have a look in the docs folder, and raise an issue if you need some documentation that doesn't exist yet.

 ## Code Conventions

 Before you start you should at least familiarize yourself with Lua's syntactic sugar, but for a quick reminder: